site_logo

 "Why does this happen?
 Because in a company, projects compete with each other for investment.
 To prove to the business that your project is more attractive from an investment point of view than some other, it is important for the business to show where it has a problem and what economic losses are hidden behind the indicator you are demonstrating"

-The more costly a problem is to a business, the more likely it is to want to address it.
-For example, indicating that staff turnover is 30% will sound alarming, but not alarming enough for a business to start addressing the issue and investing money in a solution.
+The higher the cost of a problem to the business, the greater the motivation to solve it.
+For example, stating that employee turnover is 30% will sound alarming, but perhaps not alarming enough for the business to address the issue and invest money in a solution.

-- To do this, we need to raise salaries by one and a half million.
+• To achieve this, salaries need to be increased by one and a half million.

-Now it is already a potentially attractive project with a profit of half a million - it is important to show the business the data that it can operate with and build into its processes.
+Now, this becomes a potentially attractive project with a profit of half a million.
+It's crucial to show the business data they can understand and incorporate into their processes.

 Strategic Metrics

-Strategic metrics are directly related to business results.
-These are metrics that show the impact on revenue or profit.
+Strategic metrics are directly linked to business outcomes.
+These are metrics that show an impact on revenue or profit.

-In terms of revenue, it could be labor productivity or staffing.
-The logic is simple - revenue is the number of people multiplied by the useful product each of them produces.
-So it's important to track whether we have those people (staffing) and how well they are performing (labor productivity).
+From a revenue perspective, this could be labor productivity or staffing levels.
+The logic is simple — revenue is the number of people multiplied by the valuable product each of them produces.
+Therefore, it's important to track whether you have these people (staffing levels) and how well they are working (labor productivity).

-In terms of profit, there are two options - we either increase revenue or reduce costs.
-The ratio of these two gives us the profit the company can expect to make.
-Here it makes sense to look at payroll as a proportion of revenue, costs per employee, and other such metrics.
+From a profit perspective, there are two options — either increase revenue or reduce expenses.
+The ratio of these two figures gives you the profit the company can expect.
+Here, it makes sense to look at the share of payroll costs in revenue, the cost per employee, and other similar indicators.

 Operational Metrics

-The problem with strategic metrics is that they do not appear immediately - the effect of our actions on these values cannot be seen instantly.
-When the effect becomes visible, it may be too late - although we may be able to fix the strategy in the future, a particular project may already have failed.
+The challenge with strategic metrics is that they don't appear immediately — the effect of our actions on these figures can't be seen instantly.
+By the time the effect becomes noticeable, it might be too late — although we can correct the strategy for the future, the specific project might have already failed.

-That's why we need operational metrics that help us understand whether we are moving in the right direction and whether we can achieve our strategic goal.
-For example, if a business is actively growing and we need to staff a team quickly, the strategic metrics here are the staffing and labor productivity of newcomers.
+Therefore, we need operational metrics that help us understand if we are moving in the right direction and whether the set strategic goal is achievable at all.
+For example, if a business is actively growing and needs to quickly staff its team, the strategic metrics here are staffing levels and new hire productivity.

-In turn, operational metrics to control the process include:
+In turn, operational metrics for monitoring the process include:

-How to implement HR metrics in the company?
+How to Implement HR Metrics in Your Company

-To generate the necessary metrics, you should ask yourself six key questions:
+To formulate the necessary metrics, you should ask yourself six key questions:

-- What should employees do to fulfill this task?
+2. What must employees do to achieve this objective?

-- correlate the idea of an analytics system with the capabilities that are available right now;
+• Align the idea of an analytics system with current capabilities;

 If a business is working to improve profitability, staff are required to increase productivity.
 What can get in the way?
 The company has a high turnover rate, constantly having to train newcomers.
 This is a problem because newcomers don't show the right performance from day one, and experienced employees are distracted by their training and can't fully perform their jobs